 The Good Shepherd

-Every day we must recognize who is our good shepherd, because that good shepherd is the one who takes care of us, without a doubt He keeps us from evil, gives us light in the midst of darkness, frees us from the clutches of the enemy and does not leave us to fall into a hole, because He opens our eyes.
+Every day we must recognize who our Good Shepherd is, because that Good Shepherd is the One who takes care of us.
+Without a doubt, He keeps us from evil, gives us light in the midst of darkness, frees us from the clutches of the enemy, and does not leave us to fall into a hole.
+He opens our eyes, strengthens our steps, and teaches us to walk on the path that leads to life.
+Jesus is not a distant shepherd; He is near to His sheep, attentive to their cries, and faithful to preserve them.

 The Lord is my shepherd; I shall not want.